-A statewide health coverage program that is administered through Blue Cross Blue Shield.
-The plan has lower monthly premiums and a \$2,500 annual deductible per employee only and \$5,000 deductible per family.
-This plan is not considered a high deductible plan and is not compatible with a health savings account (HSA).
-Employees pay copays for doctor visits before you meet your deductible.
-Prescription drugs are subject to a minimal plan year deductible, and thereafter a prescription copay.
-Preventative care pays 100%.
-For more information see the TRS website www.bcbstx.com/trsactivecare
+A statewide health coverage HMO program that is administered through Blue Cross Blue Shield.
+A Primary Care Physician (PCP) must be selected for each individual covered by the plan.
+The plan has lower monthly premiums.
+This plan is not compatible with a Health Savings Account (HSA).
+The annual individual deductible is \$2,500 and a \$5,000 annual family deductible.
+Individuals covered by this plan pay copays for doctor visits and most prescriptions.
+Preventative care is covered 100%, guidelines. more information per plan For see the TRS website: www.bcbstx.com/trsactivecare